 - demonstration of competency in written English.
-See section on Competency in Written English/Graduation Writing Assessment Requirement for further explanation. - statement of the total number of units in the degree program. - at least half of the units included on the form must be in 200-level courses. - at least 60% of all units included must be in letter-graded course work. - at least 70% of the units included must in be residence at SJSU.
-Therefore, a maximum of 9 units may be transferred into a 30-unit program from another university.

-transfer of units from courses approved by the graduate advisor, as indicated by the signature of the advisor on the candidacy form, is limited by university policy to 30% of the total units in the degree program, i.e., 9 units in a 30-unit program.
-The courses may be upper-division or graduate courses taken as a senior undergraduate at SJSU (but not any other university) that are requirements of the graduate program and were not used to satisfy requirements for the bachelor's degree (and therefore were not on the student's undergraduate major form; see the subsection on Graduate Credit for Units Completed as a Graduating Senior under Graduation Requirements - Undergraduate).
-Except for the courses taken as seniors in the SJSU bachelor's program, they may be SJSU Open University upper-division or graduate courses or they may be courses taken at other accredited institutions (including foreign institutions), whether through a regular session, extension, or correspondence; in the case of extension or correspondence courses, the graduate advisor must petition the AVP or Associate Dean of Graduate Studies & Research (GS&R) on behalf of the student and provide documentation that the courses are approved for degree credit at that institution.
-Official transcripts for all I courses transferred from another university, if taken prior to application to the SJSU graduate school, must have been submitted via CSU Mentor during the application process.
-Failure to have provided those transcripts precludes the later transfer of the courses.
-If the courses were taken or grades for them were posted after the application process, then the transferred courses must subsequently be verified by official transcripts sent to GAPE from that university at the time of transfer; failure to provide transcripts will result in a denial of advancement to candidacy and/or award of degree.
-Note also that courses transferred from other universities or from the undergraduate career at SJSU cannot be revalidated if they exceed the 7-year limit.
-Fo
+See section on Competency in Written English/Graduation Writing Assessment Requirement for further explanation. - statement of the total number of units in the degree program. - at least half of the units included on the form must be in 200-level courses. - at least 60% of all units included must be in letter-graded course work. - at least 80% of the units included must in be residence at SJSU.
+Therefore, a maximum of 6 units may be transferred into a 30-unit program from another university. - transfer of units from courses approved by the graduate advisor, as indicated by the signature of the advisor on the candidacy form, is limited by university policy to 20% of the total units in the degree program, i.e., 6 units in a 30-unit program.
+The courses may be graduate courses taken as a senior undergraduate at SJSU that are requirements of the graduate program and were not used to satisfy requirements for the bachelor's degree (and therefore were not on the student's undergraduate major form; see the subsection on Graduate Credit for Units Completed as a Graduating Senior under Graduation Requirements - Undergraduate).
+Except for the courses taken as seniors in the bachelor's program, they may be SJSU Open University upper-division or graduate courses, or they may be courses taken at other accredited American institutions, whether through a regular session, extension, or correspondence; in the case of extension or correspondence courses, the graduate advisor must petition the AVP or Associate Dean of Graduate Studies & Research (GS&R) on behalf of the student and provide documentation that the courses are approved for degree credit at that institution.
+All courses transferred from another university must be verified by official transcripts sent to GAPE from that university at the time of transfer; failure to provide transcripts will result in a denial of advancement to candidacy and/or award of degree.
+Note also that courses transferred from other universities or from the undergraduate career at SISU cannot be revalidated if they exceed the 7-year limit.
+Whereas SISU policy restricts the total number of transfer units from all sources, except previous graduate degree programs or double majors, Title 5 allows for transfer of 30% of the degree program unit total; inclusion of the additional units must be supported in writing by the graduate advisor and requires the approval of the AVP or Associate Dean of GS&R. Note that an exception has been granted for students either currently enrolled in a credential program or having already completed one to allow 12 units to be transferred to a master's degree program.
+Please see the section on Graduate Work in SJSU Special Session and Open University for an explanation of credit and grade points earned from Open University coursework.
+For courses transferred from other institutions or from the senior undergraduate career, the units earned count toward the master's degree but grade points do not.